-The removal of an "Incomplete" is the student's responsibility.
-All coursework must be completed by the end of the regular semester (Fall or Spring) following the semester in which the incomplete was granted.
-An incomplete will remain on the student's transcript for one (1) regular semester (Fall or Spring) beyond the semester in which the "Incomplete" was entered.
-At the conclusion of that one semester, the grade of incomplete will be converted in to a grade of "F" unless the instructor has submitted a grade change.
+The removal of an Incomplete grade is the student's responsibility.
+All coursework must be completed by the end of the regular semester (Fall or Spring) following the semester in which the Incomplete was granted.
+An Incomplete will remain on the student's transcript for one (1) regular semester (Fall or Spring), or until the instructor submits a grade change (whichever occurs first).
+If a grade change has not been submitted within the allotted time frame, the grade of Incomplete will be converted to an F and will remain part of the students official record.